 Use a Strong Password

 We strongly recommend disabling your WiFi when you don't use a strong password or any password.
 Keeping your connection open to the public is not even a thing to consider.
 That’s why you must use a unique password and keep changing it after a certain period.
 Alongside, build a habit of turning off the WiFi connection while it’s not in use.
-In this way, you can protect your WiFi network from any strangers or hackers and keep your data or any information secured.
+In this way, you can protect your WiFi network from strangers or hackers and keep your data or information secured.

 Change Your Default IP Address on the WiFi

 For better security, you can change your default IP address.
 When you change your IP address, it restricts the hackers from tracking your real IP address down.
-To alter your IP address of a router, follow these steps-
+To alter the IP address of a router, follow these steps-

 Step 2: Insert the username and password on the login page.